BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Developer_API.rst

    The user can define their own phase names.

-   This is used in combination with the :ref:`OrientationAnalysis.CreateEnsembleInfoFilter() <CreateEnsembleInfoFilter>` filter.
+   This parameter is typically used in combination with the :ref:`OrientationAnalysis.CreateEnsembleInfoFilter() <CreateEnsembleInfoFilter>` filter but could find uses in other filters that need this kind of information from the user.

    Inputs
    ~~~~~~